Emile666/THD_Analyzer/pcb4.md

 ![st-link-v2](img/st_link_v2.png)<br>
 *The ST-Link V2 USB adapter*

 Power PCB4 from a ±15V dual power-supply and connect the ST-Link USB adapter without the VCC line (only SWIM, NRST and GND).
-Now, there are two options to program the microcontroller:
+Now, there are several options to program the microcontroller:

 1) Use ST Visual Programmer (STVP-STM8), this can be downloaded for free.
 A project file for STVP is included [here](./Debug/Exe/THD_Analyzer_stm8s105.stp).

+2) Use the opensource tool stm8flash.

-2) Use the IAR development environment for STM8 from the IAR website.
+3) Use the IAR development environment for STM8 from the IAR website.
 A 14-day free trial version is available.
 - Open the workspace in IAR (File -> Open -> Workspace... -> THD_Analyzer.eww), then do a Project -> Rebuild All.
 - Press Ctrl-D. This opens the debugger and transfers the code to the microcontroller.
 - Press Ctrl-Shift-D to Stop Debugging.
 Remove the wires, re-cycle power and you are good to go!